It is a type of hormone therapy medication. Its trade name, Aromasin, also knows it.

 In women who have had their menopause, estrogen occurs mainly by changing androgens (sex hormones produced by the adrenal glands) into estrogen.
-This process is called aromatization and occurs mainly in fatty tissues, muscle and skin.
+This process is called aromatization and occurs primarily in fatty tissues, muscles, and skin.
 You need a particular enzyme called aromatase.

 Exemestane blocks the aromatization process.
 Therefore, it oppresses the set of estrogen in the body.
 In early breast cancer, taking exemestane can help stop the return of breast cancer.
-In advanced breast cancer, cancer cells can grow more slowly or stop growing completely.
+Cancer cells can grow more slowly in advanced breast cancer or stop growing altogether.

 - If you have exemestane in tablets, try to take it at the same time daily.
-Swallow the whole tablet with a drink of water.
-You should take it after eating.
+Swallow the whole pill with a drink of water.
+It would help if you took it after eating.

-- You should take tablets according to the instructions given by your doctor or pharmacist.
+- It would help if you took tablets according to the instructions given by your doctor or pharmacist.

-- You must take the correct dose, no more or less.
+- It would help if you took the correct dose, no more or less.

 - Never stop taking a cancer medication without first talking to your specialist.

-- If you accidentally take more exemestane than you should, tell your doctor immediately.
+- Tell your doctor immediately if you accidentally take more exemestane than you should.

 Tests during treatment

 Blood tests may be done before starting treatment and during your treatment.
-They control your general health and can control your levels of blood cells and other substances in the blood.
+They control your general health and can manage your levels of blood cells and other substances in the blood.